Why You Must Visit Buffalo, New York

 Buffalo has good food, memorable architecture, fun activities, and friendly people.
 These are my favorite things to do in Buffalo.

 When people ask me about some of my favorite destinations, it often surprises me when I include Buffalo, New York.
 But it’s a great city with good food, memorable architecture, fun things to do, and friendly people.
 Most people who visit Niagara Falls fly into Buffalo—but they drive on through town without stopping to explore the city.
-When planning my trip, I had many people ask, “But what’s there to do in Buffalo?”
+When planning my trip, many people asked, “But what’s there to do in Buffalo?”
 I discovered great things to see and do while visiting Buffalo.
 Here are a few of my favorites.

 Visit Buffalo